MiguelVazB/BeatTheAlgorithm/README.md

 # Beat the Algorithm

+The website is up!
+Follow this link to beat the algorithm: https://miguelvazb.github.io/BeatTheAlgorithm/

 Beat the Algorithm is an interactive website that provides a platform for users to challenge themselves against various algorithms.
 The goal is to solve a given problem faster than the algorithm itself.
 In the process, the users will learn about the inner workings of the algorithms.

 ## How it Works